[There be troubled waters ahead, mateys. Off-color humor.]

 Up one driveway a teenage couple huddled near a garage door and smoked pot.
 Farther off, a man emerged from the darkness to roll a garbage can out to his sidewalk, only to be swallowed again by the shadows as he retreated.

-I heard a car up ahead, and when it raced toward me I hid behind a parked sedan.
+I heard a car up ahead, and when it raced toward me I ducked behind a parked sedan.
 The passing vehicle, however, was only a white pick-up, not the red Corolla — and I had reason to fear that Corolla.
 A week earlier it had cruised into the neighborhood, and from a rolled-down window in the rear, half-eaten discards of fast food were hurled at my head.
 The car sped away before I could ream their shanks with a satisfying array of profanity.
-And I flushed with embarrassment at my cowardly tendency to only ream the shanks of those that were conveniently several blocks away — or better still, crossing the state line.

 Then, as if on cue, it began to rain — an unremitting downpour, actually, like the inundation of the great flood in only a square mile.
-Sidewalk gutters overflowed with tumultuous currents and even the shadows looked waterlogged.
-God had parted a cloud and pissed on my neighborhood.
+It was as if God had parted a cloud and pissed in my neighborhood.
 Within seconds I was drenched and feeling like I was floating in the Lord Almighty’s urinal.

 Before turning back, I noticed what appeared to be a scrap of someone’s shaggy carpet dumped on the sidewalk ahead.
 The rain was now falling like shards of glass and I didn’t want to investigate further.
 Drawing nearer, though, I ruled out my shaggy carpet theory: this was a clump of wet, matted fur — the remnants of a small animal, laying in a slick of its own blood.

 Standing above the dead animal now removed all doubt about its identity: it was the mutilated remains of the little dog.